-So if your house rule is that clothes only get washed that are placed in the dirty clothes hamper then if your teen doesn’t and the clothes don’t get washed then they face the consequences.
-These could be either wash the clothes themselves, not wearing the clothes they wanted or wearing them dirty.
+If your house rule is that clothes only get washed that are placed in the dirty clothes hamper, then if your teen doesn’t comply and leaves them on the bedroom floor, the clothes don’t get washed.
+The consequence here is that they will have to either wash the clothes themselves, not get to wear the clothes they wanted, or wear them dirty.

-Or if in your house, they get an allowance but spend the entire allowance at once, then the consequence is that they won’t have any money until it’s next allowance day.
+Alternatively, if in your house they get an allowance but spend the entire allowance at once, then the consequence is that they won’t have any money until it’s next allowance day.

-If your teen doesn’t do their homework then school may teach him a lesson by giving them extra homework or a zero mark or getting them to stay after school to complete the missed homework.
+If your teen doesn’t do their homework, school may teach him a lesson by giving them extra homework, detention, or a zero mark or getting them to stay after school to complete the missed homework.

 Rather than you nagging them, give them the chance to either behave responsibly or face the consequences.
 Think carefully about whether your teen will learn from his mistakes if you don’t intervene because they’ll realise from the natural consequences that happen.